 03 of 13

-You can drive along the Great River Road near Alton almost any time in the winter and see bald eagles, but there are also special free Eagle Meet and Greet events on Saturdays at the Alton Visitor Center.
-Get an up-close look at a bald eagle from the World Bird Sanctuary and learn more about the national symbol of the United States.
+You can drive along the Great River Road near Alton almost any time in the winter and see bald eagles, but there are also special free Eagle Meet and Greet events on selected weekends at the TreeHouse Wildlife Center in Dow.

 04 of 13